fynish/style/go/README.md

 It's common in go to have a flat organizational structure.
 We are fine with this if you are making a very small app/module.

-If you know in advance that your app will be larger, files should be separated into logical subdirectories.
-As your small app or module begins to grow, you should reorganize it into directories as soon as it makes sense to do so.
-Make sure you are moving your files in a way that preserves the git history.
+If you know in advance that your app will be larger, files should be separated into logical subdirectories *(while avoiding stutter)*.
+As your small app or module begins to grow, you should reorganize it into directories as soon as it makes sense to do so. *(Make sure you are moving your files in a way that preserves the git history.)*

 [_top of page_](#go-overview)